Shawn-Xu/PPIP/docs/index.md

 The corresponding result will be stored in the **<work/annotation/>** folder.

 >NOTE3: The '--attool' option will determine which tools are used in the functional annotation step.
-The default argument '**0**' that represents the KOBAS will connect the KOBAS online server and finsh the annotation process without database configuration in the **<config/>** folder.
+The default argument '**0**', represents the KOBAS, will connect the KOBAS online server and finsh the annotation process without database configuration in the **<config/>** folder.
 Nevertheless, argument '**1**' will utilize Sma3s for the annotation.
 In this case, it's required to complete the local database configuration in <config/sma3sdb> with uniref90.annot.gz and uniref90.fasta.gz from [www.bioinfocabd.upo.es/sma3s/db](www.bioinfocabd.upo.es/sma3s/db) at first.

 ### 5.6 report

-Type the commands below for rendering HTML-based report.
+Type the command below for rendering HTML-based report.

 ```sh
 $ docker exec ppip pipe report --sample ${sample}